vpipeline_control_web_logo

 find . -type f -name '*.a' -exec cp {} "$LIB_DESTINATION_DIR" \;

-1. Save “Crtr + S” and close “Ctrl + X”.
+1. Save “Ctrl + S” and close “Ctrl + X”.

-2. Copy make file executable and run:
+2. Make the file executable and run:

 sudo chmod +x prepareCompiled